zeruitle/Practice/README.md

 SortAlgorithm
 =============

-Just a place store implementations of sorting alogorithm
+Just a place store implementations of data structure and sorting alogorithm